alberto-rj/recipe-page/README.md

 #### Example

-Suppose we want to style the following `ol` element where each `li` child has the `✅` checkbox before it's number:
+Suppose we want to style the following `ol` element, which each `li` child must have the `✅` checkbox before its number:

 ```html
 <ol>